DCC-EX/dcc-ex.github.io/docs/throttles/hardware/witcontroller.rst

 * provides a list of discovered SSIDs with the ability to choose one.
 When you select one:

-  * if it is one in your specified list, it will use that specifed password
+  * if it is one in your specified list, it will use that specified password
-  * if it is a DCC++EX wiFi Command Station in access Point mode, it will guess the password
+  * if it is a |EX-CS| in Access Point mode, it will guess the password
   * otherwise it will only connect if the password is blank

 * Optionally provides a list of SSIDs with the specified passwords (in the sketch) to choose from